Hooodini/HooECS/README.md

 ## Testing
 You can find the tests in the `spec` folder.
 They are defined using the [busted](http://olivinelabs.com/busted) test framework.

-To run the suite, install busted and simply execute `busted` in the lovetoys directory.
+To run the suite, install busted and simply execute `busted` in the HooECS directory.

 * * *